yuriiivan/our-great-book/chapter-1.md

-Wow!
-A superpowers drug you can just rub onto your skin?
-You'd think it would be something you'd have to freebase.

 There, now he's trapped in a book I wrote: a crummy world of plot holes and spelling errors!
 No!
 Don't jump!
 Daddy Bender, we're hungry.
 You're going to do his laundry?
 Oh sure!
 Blame the wizards!